Picture of a microphone PBS Announcer Course 2026 poster by Jeremy Leopando

 Interested in participating in the course?

-We run small group training sessions (4 classes over 4 weeks + an independently booked studio practise) at our Collingwood Yards Studios 6:30-8:30pm.
+We run small group training sessions (classes as listed above) + offer independently booked studio practise time at our Collingwood Yards Studios.

 We have limited training opportunities, so applications will be reviewed by the Program Manager.
 As a music community radio station, we prioritise people who want to make a music-focused radio show.
 For further enquiries or an application form, please email the announcer course coordinator at